 - 6.1 Assessment Boards will accept the forms of assessment which are approved for the programmes and modules and which are specified in the relevant programme and/or module specifications as approved by Senate. - 6.2 The method of assessment for each module, including the weighting for each element of the assessment, shall be notified to students. - 6.3 In exceptional circumstances, with the approval of the Chair of the relevant Assessment Board, an alternative form of assessment to that outlined in the approved programme documentation, which covers the same Learning Outcomes, may be approved for students with individual need.
 This shall be supported by appropriate evidence and adjustments shall be reasonable and ones that can be made without endangering the safety of the award or unduly providing any student with an advantage or disadvantage. - 6.4 The minimum mark for a pass in each module shall be 50%.
 Where a student satisfies the examiners in a module, s/he shall be awarded the appropriate credits at the specified level.
 This shall normally be calculated through a simple weighted mean of the assessment components, so long as an attempt has been made in each component.
-Where a PSRB requires a pass mark in each component, this shall be recorded in the relevant modules specification and notified to students.
+Where a PSRB, or other regulator(s), have different requirements which supersede the University norm, this shall be recorded in the relevant modules specification and notified to students.